DasIch/Flask-MakeStatic/docs/index.rst

-In order to use it you simply create an `assets` directory and an `assets.cfg` file in the same directory as your `static` directory. `assets` should contain all files that require compilation and `assets.cfg` specified how the files in `assets` should be compiled.
+In order to use it you simply create an `assets` directory and an `assets.cfg` file in the same directory as your `static` directory. `assets` should contain all files that require compilation and `assets.cfg` specifies how the files in `assets` should be compiled.

 The simplest possible `assets.cfg` file would look like this::